Generic name: ethinyl estradiol and norgestimate [ ETH-i-nil-ES-tra-DYE-ol-and-nor-JES-ti-mate ]

 Drug class: Contraceptives

-Ethinyl estradiol and norgestimate is a combination drug that contains female hormones that prevent ovulation (the release of an egg from an ovary).
-This medication also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.
+TriNessa is a combination birth control pill containing female hormones that prevent ovulation (the release of an egg from an ovary).
+TriNessa also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.

 Do not use birth control pills if you are pregnant or if you have recently had a baby.

-This medicine can cause birth defects.
 Do not use if you are pregnant.
-Tell your doctor right away if you become pregnant, or if you miss two menstrual periods in a row.
+Stop using TriNessa and tell your doctor right away if you become pregnant, or if you miss two menstrual periods in a row.
 If you have recently had a baby, wait at least 4 weeks before taking birth control pills.

 You should not take birth control pills if you have:

 heart disease (chest pain, coronary artery disease, history of heart attack, stroke, or blood clot);

 an increased risk of having blood clots due to a heart problem or a hereditary blood disorder;

 a history of hormone-related cancer, or cancer of the breast, uterus/cervix, or vagina;

 unusual vaginal bleeding that has not been checked by a doctor;